sy596565683/Continuous-time-learning-dynamics/README.md

 # Continuous-time-learning-dynamics

-Empirical Policy Optimization for n-Player Markov Games
+This project includes the MATLAB code of continuous-time learning dynamics proposed in paper "Empirical Policy Optimization for n-Player Markov Games"

+Two numerical Markov games are presented: two-player Soccer and three-player Cournot Competition